-Voltage sensitive dye (VSD) represent important tool for study of cardiac electrophysiology.
-This touchless method allow simultaneous monitoring action potential of the cardiac tissue with high space and temporal resolution.
+Voltage sensitive dye (VSD) represents an important tool for the study of cardiac electrophysiology.
+This touchless method allows simultaneous monitoring action potential of the cardiac tissue with high space and temporal resolution.
 The VSD mapping is based on excitation of the dye molecules bound to the cell membrane under fluorescence light.
-Consequently, the excitation of the molecules results in emission of the light and shifting of the emitted light spectrum.
-The spectrum is proportional to the transmembrane potential of the cells.
-Nevertheless, there is a concern about interference with measured parameters due bounding of the dye to the cell membranes.
+Consequently, the excitation of the molecules results in the emission of light and shifting of the emitted light spectrum.
+The latter is proportional to the transmembrane potential of the cells.
+Nevertheless, there is a concern about interference with measured parameters due to bounding of the dye to the cell membranes.
 The slowing of cardiac impulse propagation in the presence of the VSD was shown.
-There is no evidence about impact of VDS to the conduction system of the heart, however slowing of the impulse propagation may subsequently resulted to disturbances in generation of heart rhythm or to its block, which, in turn may trigger arrhythmias.
-The aim of this study was therefore evaluated influence of the most employed VSD di-4-ANNEPS to the cardiac conduction system in isolated rabbit heart.
-The study was perform in Langendorff isolated rabbit hearts.
-The electrograms (EGs) was recorded by three orthogonal touch-less system.
-The effect to the cardiac conduction system was asses by change in the heart rate (HR), EG morphology and arrhythmogenicity scoring.
+There is no evidence about the impact of VDS on the conduction system of the heart, however a slowing of the impulse propagation may subsequently have resulted in disturbances in generation of heart rhythms or to its block, which, in turn may trigger arrhythmias.
+The aim of this study was therefore to evaluate the influence of the most employed VSD di-4-ANNEPS on the cardiac conduction system in isolated rabbit hearts.
+The study was performed in Langendorff isolated rabbit hearts.
+The electrograms (EGs) were recorded using three orthogonal touch-less systems.
+The effect of the cardiac conduction system was assesed by changes in the heart rate (HR), EG morphology and arrhythmogenicity scoring.
 Perfusion of the di-4-ANNEPS (1µM) leads to the slowing of the HR to 70%.
 QT and QTc interval, EG morphology was not changed.
-It was observed moderate arrhythmias, mainly AV blocks and single ventricular complexes.
-Score of arrhythmogenicity according Lambeth was 0,4.
-We can conclude that 1µM di-4-ANNEPS slow heart rate and leads to the disturbance of heart rhythm in isolated rabbit heart.
-The findings strongly suggest direct impact of the di-4-ANNEPS to the conduction system of the heart.
+Moderate arrhythmias, mainly AV blocks and single ventricular complexes, were observed.
+The score of arrhythmogenicity according Lambeth was 0,4.
+We can conclude that 1µM di-4-ANNEPS slows the heart rate and leads to the disturbance of heart rhythms in isolated rabbit heart.
+The findings strongly suggest direct impact of the di-4-ANNEPS on the conduction system of the heart.

 6. Gabriela Pavlasova

 Bone marrow stromal cells protect CLL cells from rituximab effects, but do not induce down-modulation of CD20 expression.
-Rituximab, a monoclonal antibody against CD20, is widely used in treatment of B-cell non-Hodgkin lymphomas and chronic lymphocytic leukaemia (CLL).
+Rituximab, a monoclonal antibody against CD20, is widely used in the treatment of B-cell non-Hodgkin lymphomas and chronic lymphocytic leukaemia (CLL).
 However, it has been shown that microenvironmental interactions protect mature B cell malignancies from rituximab induced apoptosis and complement-dependent cytotoxicity.
-Therefore, we tested whether bone marrow (BM) stromal cells (HS-5) cause down-modulation of CD20 on CLL surface.
+Therefore, we tested whether bone marrow (BM) stromal cells (HS-5) cause down-modulation of CD20 on CLL surfaces.

 We isolated CLL cells from peripheral blood (PB) and cultured them with HS-5 or on plastic alone as a control for 24, 48, 72 hrs and 1 week.
 Flowcytometric analysis of CD20 expression was performed only on Annexin-V neg/CD105 neg cells.
 We found out that CLL cells spontaneously down-modulate CD20 expression when cultured on plastic in vitro, and the co-culture with HS-5 up-regulates CD20 (P=0.03).
 Additionally, isolated CXCR4dim/CD5bright cells, representing CLL cells that had been recently released from the lymph node (LN) microenvironment, expressed higher surface levels of CD20 when compared to CXCR4bright/CD5dim from the same patient.
-This finding suggests that also the in vivo contact with immune niches up-regulates CD20.
+These findings suggests that the in vivo contact with immune niches also up-regulates CD20.
 Finally, to further investigate the effect of microenvironment on CLL cells in vivo, gene expression profiling of CLL cells purified from PB, BM and LN was performed.
-Statistically significant change in CD20 expression was observed only in 1 of 4 analyses (using different probes), when comparing PB and BM or LN.
+A statistically significant change in CD20 expression was observed in only 1 of 4 cases analysed (using different probes), compared with PB and BM or LN.
 In this case, the expression of CD20 was slightly higher in BM/LN than PB (P=0.0482; P=0.0495).